 - Spouse / Common-law partner / Adult Interdependent Partner’s pay stubs or other proof of income from the last 3 months for all their sources of income

 - any other documents to establish your financial situation

-If you are not employed, bring recent proof of the source and amount of your income, such as your 3 most recent Employment Insurance or Social Allowance statements.
+If you are not employed, bring proof of the source and amount of your income, such as your most recent Employment Insurance or Social Allowance statement.